Jonestown: Investigation and mass migration

 In the summer of 1977, Jones and several hundred Temple members moved to Jonestown to escape building pressure from San Francisco media investigations.
-Jones left the same night that an editor at New West magazine read him an article to be published by Marshall Kilduff detailing allegations of abuse by former Temple members.
+Jones left the same night that an editor at New West magazine read to him an article to be published by Marshall Kilduff detailing allegations of abuse by former Temple members.
 After the mass migration, Jonestown became overcrowded.
 Jonestown's population was slightly under 900 at its peak in 1978.